Bowel Management

 Specialists can help with tailored advice, assessment of underlying causes, and treatment plans that suit your needs.

-- Keep a bowel diary: This can help you and your healthcare team understand patterns and triggers
+• Keeping a bowel diary, or using simple stool charts, can help you and your healthcare team understand what’s going on and choose the right management approach.

 General Information